michuanhaohao/michuanhaohao.github.io/index.md

 I will soon get my doctor degree and join in Alibaba DAMO Academy.
 We are hiring Algorithm Engineers (Full-time) and Research Interns in computer vision.
 (Please feel free to contact me!)

+If you are applying for a PhD student in computer vision, you also can contact me.
+I will co-supervise PhD students with Prof. Wei Jiang in Zhejiang University.

 I was the founder and president of the Student AI Association of Zhejiang University (ZJUAI).
 Welcome to join the association to study AI with some friends.

 You can find my publications on [Google Scholar](https://scholar.google.com.hk/citations?user=7QvWnzMAAAAJ&hl=zh-CN) and my open source code on [GitHub](https://github.com/michuanhaohao).